Skip to Main Content

 • Enrollment in an Individual Studies Course: you must enroll in an individual studies course during the term you are requesting CPT authorization.
 At UCLA Law, generally we have students enroll in a Law 340 – Independent Study Paper in the fall semester (after the summer in which they are working).
 See the following questions in this FAQ for information about how to enroll in a Law 340.

 F-1 students no longer need to schedule an appointment to submit a CPT request to the Dashew Center.
-Instead, you can submit your CPT request documents (e.g. completed CPT Request E-Form, copy of your offer letter, enrollment confirmation letter and any supporting documents to dcissf1unit@saonet.ucla.edu.
-Dashew's current processing time is 15 business days.
+Instead, you can submit your CPT request documents (e.g. completed CPT Request E-Form, copy of your offer letter, enrollment confirmation letter and any supporting documents) to the MyBruin International portal: https://portal.internationalcenter.ucla.edu/istart/controllers/start/StartEngine.cfm.
+Dashew's current processing time is 10 business days.
 Due to the high volume of requests, Dashew cannot accommodate rush requests at this time.

-You will need to e-mail the following documents to Dashew:
+You will need to submit the following documents to Dashew via the MyBruin International Portal:

 1. To apply for CPT, submit a completed CPT Request E-Form.
 Please allow 10 business days for processing.